MayurSalunke0408/Data-Analytics-in-45-Days/README.md

 # Data Analytics – 45 Days Learning Program

-Welcome to the official repository for the **HTD (Hire-Train-Deploy) Data Analytics Program**.
-This 45-day roadmap equips learners with essential skills in Python, SQL, Statistics, Power BI, and Interview Preparation to make them job-ready for analytics roles.
+Welcome to the official repository for the **Data Analytics Program**.
+This 45-day roadmap equips learners with essential skills in Python, SQL, Statistics, Power BI, and Interview Preparation.

 ---